 The lesson structure is a theoretical construction written about by didactic and subject didactic theoreticians.
-However, this theoretical construction has to reflect the essential aspects of the original (i.e., primordial) activities of teaching and learning in the lesson context.
+However, this theoretical construction must reflect the essential aspects of the original (i.e., primordial,i.e., home) activities of teaching and learning in a lesson context.
 When this is done, such a lesson structure can serve as a guideline for designing new lessons.

-Professional teacher educators ought to be able to design new lessons with facility on the basis of their insights into the meaning of the lesson structure.
-School practice shows us, however, that not all lesson designs are based on insights into the lesson structure.
+Professional teacher educators ought to be able to design new lessons with facility based on their insights into the meaning of the lesson structure.
+School practice shows, however, that not all lesson designs are based on insights into the lesson structure.
 Two obvious additional ways of designing a lesson are distinguished:

-(a) A teacher can observe some models and then follow their examples when he later gives a lesson.
-The danger of this approach is that the teacher may merely copy without being able to give a professional account of what he is doing;
+(a) A teacher can observe some models and then follow their examples when he/she later gives a lesson.
+The danger of this approach is that a teacher may merely copy without being to give a professional account of what he/she is doing;

-(b) A teacher plans merely on the basis of experiences without being able to provide any theoretical account for his activities.
+(b) A teacher plans merely based on experiences without being able to provide any theoretical account for his/her activities.
 Such planning tends to be impulsive and haphazard.
-This strategy clearly can succeed but when it fails, the teacher cannot give an account to himself as to why it failed.
+This strategy clearly can succeed, but when it fails, a teacher cannot give an account to him/herself as to why it failed.

-It is not the intention to provide a complete discussion of the origin and foundation of the lesson structure within the primordial experience of educating.
+It is not the intention to provide a complete discussion of the origin and foundation of the lesson structure within the primordial [home] experience of educating.
 In this connection, the works of Van der Stoep, Louw, and Van Dyk can be read.
 For the purpose of this textbook on designing a lesson, many of the pronouncements of these authors are elaborated on and organized in new ways to achieve a functional structure that can be applied to designing any lesson.